idanshal/sb-todo-app-tdp/README.md

 ![SpringIoC](course_data/images/spring_ioc.png)

-## Spring Beans configuration
+## Spring Beans Configuration: @Bean and @Component

-- An application should provide the bean configuration to the ApplicationContext container.
-A Spring bean configuration consists of one or more beans definitions.
+An application should provide the bean configuration to the ApplicationContext container. <br/>
+A Spring bean configuration consists of one or more beans definitions. <br/>
-- _Spring_ supports different ways of configuring beans
+_Spring_ supports different ways of configuring beans:
 - `@Bean`-annotated methods within a `@Configuration` class
 - `@Component`-annotated classes

 ### `@Bean`-annotated methods within a `@Configuration` class